Renewable Energy Savings Calculator

 When Payback Math Misleads

 Payback ignores everything that happens after recovery.
-A system with a 12-year payback and 25-year life delivers 13 years of pure return — the financial case is excellent even though the payback figure looks long.
+A system with a 12-year payback and 25-year life delivers 13 years of post-payback returns — the financial case is excellent even though the payback figure looks long.
 Compare two systems: one with a 6-year payback and 10-year life, another with a 10-year payback and 30-year life.
 The second is the better financial decision over its full life, even though its payback is longer.
 Always read payback alongside lifetime savings and net benefit.

 The Non-Financial Case